Central Zone Fishing

 BIKINI POND: rainbow trout

-CLEAR LAKE RESERVOIR: rainbow trout
+CLEAR LAKE: rainbow trout

 CRESCENT LAKE: rainbow trout, brown trout, lake trout and kokanee